zizicharter/python-polygon-painter/Turtle.md

 You will have noticed that so far, our turtle has only been using a small black pen.
 Turtle has functions that allow us to control what kind of line the turtle draws with its pen.
 We are able to control the size, colour, speed and fill.

->Exercise: Try drawing a square where each side changes pen size, pen colour, fill colour and speed using these functions.
+> 💡 Exercise: Try drawing a square where each side changes pen size, pen colour, fill colour and speed using these functions.

 ### Pen size